jeffstride/idp/book_source/homework-assignments/hw1.md

 ```

 ## Challenge Question

+**OPTIONAL**: This programming method is not graded and is here for those students who already know Python and want to flex some of their intellectual muscle.
+> **NOTE**: If you implement this method, you'll need to document all methods fully with doc-strings so that all the grading scripts pass.
+You don't want to have your grade drop!

 ```{admonition} important
 This Challenge Question is OPTIONAL!!
 It is NOT graded.
 ```
-**Task**: Implement a method named `simple_decode` that is a simple decoding of a message that has no more than 16 unique characters in it.
+**Task**: <i class="fas fa-pen-square fa-fw"></i> Implement a method named `simple_decode` that is a simple decoding of a message that has no more than 16 unique characters in it.
 This method takes two arguments:
 * `key` - a list of letters (no more than 16 long)
 * `encoded` - a list of bytes where each nibble (4-bits) of each byte is the index of letter as found in key